waieez/theleague/plan.md

 This also neatly handles the issue where a user's preferences might change.
 Depending on how this approach is executed, it may be relatively performant.

+Realized I made an assumption about users so I'll assert that here.
+Users are never deleted. we can perhaps disable them via some disabled flag this is a difficult question but worth discussing

 Challenges:

   Religion and location will be harder to handle efficiently.
 Shall tackle those last.